 Plantain: This plans can be supportive for an incredibly wide array of illnesses, from outside injuries to internal sicknesses.
 This is a demulcent and in turn can contribute a slippery lining, protecting the gut, coating the throat, or supplying outside wounds with what they need to heal.
 It has expectorant actions and therefore can be supportive against respiratory issues.
 It exudes known immunomodulatory effects meaning it can regulate and stabilize the immune system, making this comment green plant a potential asset to those dealing with autoimmunity.
 It’s also shown to be effective against a wide variety of microbes, including bacteria, parasites, viruses, and yeasts (R),(R).
 It’s potency as a vermicidal explains it’s prevalence in Mexico for gastrointestinal tract infections (R).
 It’s even been famously used traditionally for blood poisoning and to save limbs, applied topically and ingested internally (R).
 The leaves can be eaten raw and thrown into smoothies or the cylindrical flower/ seed pods can be snacked upon when roaming about.
 Since the tannins increase as the plant grows, it’s best to use the young leaves if consumed raw.
 However, you can harvest the leaves any time for use in soups or other cooked recipes like stir fries.
 You can also eat them independently as a side dish like spinach prepared with things like grass- fed butter and lemon or apple cider vinegar.
 You can dry them for a nutrient dense superfood powder.
 It may be preferable to remove the fibrous veins if you’re going to prepare them in any way that doesn’t involve blending with a high quality blender.
 Plantain is rich in beta carotene, which the body converts to Vitamin A for vision, skin health and immune system strength, along with many more vital processes our entire system depends on for disease prevention.
 Plantain is also a great source of Vitamin C, Vitamin K, and potassium, iron, calcium and manganese.
 Plantain grows prevalently all throughout the US as well as in Europe and Asia.
 It’s frequently despised here in America and doused with poisonous chemicals, commonly spotted in lawns, fields, walking paths, waste sites or even growing relentlessly yet albeit admirably through pavement.
 You can see it below where I captured it amidst some white clover in a field, which brings me to my next point.

 White (or Red) Clover: Clover is great for cleansing the blood and encouraging proper circulation.
 A tea can be made from the flowers and used as an eyewash.
 Infusions can be supportive in the event of a cold or flu.
 It also stabilizes hormones, regulates cholesterol, and fights off unwanted microbes.
 It’s shown supportive to the kidneys, and helpful against IBS as well as PMS, erectile dysfunction, prostate abnormalities and breast tenderness (R).
 Leaves are nutrient rich, potentially providing an explanation for their vast use for a wide range of illnesses around the world.
 They contain vitamins A, B1, B2, B3, C and E, as well as magnesium, phosphorus, potassium, calcium and chromium (R), (R).
 Leaves can be consumed raw in smaller amounts and are full of nutrients.
-Not only do they bring nutrients to consumers but also to the soil they grow in, contributing to regeneration of soil; something needed more than ever now as topsoil diminishes given mono crop agriculture, pesticides, GMOs, conventional agricultural and chemical industries and the decline of restorative practices.
+Not only do they bring nutrients to consumers but also to the soil they grow in, contributing to regeneration of soil; something needed more than ever now as topsoil diminishes due to mono crop agriculture, pesticides, GMOs, and the decline of restorative practices.
 Clover grows readily in lawns, is naturally drought tolerant and infuses them with nitrogen.
 Unfortunately, many people use chemicals that can contribute cancerous, allergic, or asthmatic effects to pets as well as humans, not to mention environmental destruction and mass decline of the bee population.
-As seems to be the case consistently, the “weed” itself has shown in numerous studies to help the body to prevent the same very issues themselves.
+As seems to be the case with many wild foods, the “weed” itself has shown in numerous studies to help the body fight the very issues that it’s assassin can cause.
 To add to all of these macro and micro- level holistic healing benefits, they can also be added into baked goods either dried or fresh for a delectably win-win-win experience.